clockworklabs/spacetime-docs/docs/unity/part-2.md

 ```

 Let's break down this code.
 This defines a normal Rust `struct` with two fields: `id` and `world_size`.
 We have decorated the struct with the `spacetimedb::table` macro.
 This procedural Rust macro signals to SpacetimeDB that it should create a new SpacetimeDB table with the row type defined by the `Config` type's fields.

+The `spacetimedb::table` macro takes two parameters, a `name` which is the name of the table and what you will use to query the table in SQL, and a `public` visibility modifier which ensures that the rows of this table are visible to everyone.

+The `#[primary_key]` attribute, specifies that the `id` field should be used as the primary key of the table.
 :::
 :::server-csharp
 Each row in a SpacetimeDB table is associated with a `struct` type in C#.